hknutzen/Netspoc/technical.markdown

 Every pseudo rule is now processed to generate rule specific routing information.
-First, route paths for the rules (source,destination) pair are found via `path_mark`.
+First, route paths for the rules (source,destination) pair are found via `pathMark`.
 The way this function works has been briefly touched opon [above](#path_finding) and will be explained in detail below.
 For an abstract zone and router topology, it stores in every interface on a path from source to destination the next interface in direction to destination.
-After the path has been found, every zone of the path is visited again by `path_walk`.
+After the path has been found, every zone of the path is visited again by `pathWalk`.
 This function applies a given function to every zone or router on path.
 As it is repeatedly used within Netspoc, is is described in general [below](#path_walk).
 In this case, the called function collects a pair